miso-lims/walkthroughs/workshop/3-incoming.md

 Enter the following values into the **first row only**.

-1. Leave _Sample Alias_ blank.
+1. Sample Alias: leave blank.
 Again, this will be automatically generated from the rest of the table.
 1. Select or enter the following fields:
   1. Description: `Primary`.